imagej/imagej.github.io/pages/Git_Conflicts.md

 description: test description
 ---

-{% include gitmenu %}
+{% include gitmenu%}

 ## Merge conflicts

 Sometimes you get *merge conflicts* when merging or pulling from a branch.
 Git will then tell you something like

 `CONFLICT (content): Merge conflict in Fakefile`

 It also tells you to fix the conflicts and then to commit the result.
 So how to fix the conflicts?

 ## Resolving merge conflicts

 First a little background: what is a merge conflict, and how does it happen?
 A merge conflict usually occurs when your current branch and the branch you want to merge into the current branch have diverged.
 That is, you have commits in your current branch which are not in the other branch, and vice versa.

 Typically, there is one branch point, which is the latest common commit.
 This is the base commit.

 Now, when Git merges the other branch into your current branch, it looks at the differences between the base commit and the current revision, and at the differences between the base commit and the other branch's latest commit.
 When there are unambiguous differences (i.e. only one side changed a certain piece of code), the changes are applied.

 The merge conflicts occur when there are disagreeing changes.
 In that case, your conflicted file will have so-called *conflict markers*:

 `<<<<<<< HEAD`
 `my version`